docker/docs/contribute/style/recommended-words.md

 #### please

-Don't use please in the normal course of explaining how to use a product, even if you're explaining a difficult task.
-Also don't use the phrase please note.
+Don't use `please` in the normal course of explaining how to use a product, even if you're explaining a difficult task.
+Also don't use the phrase `please note`.

 #### register
 Use `register` instead of sign up when talking about creating an account.